About Civil Society Media

-Now in its 17th year, the Charity Awards is a year-round programme that uses Civil Society Media’s portfolio of magazines, reports, events and websites to celebrate and highlight best practice across the sector.
+The Charity Awards is a year-round programme that uses Civil Society Media’s portfolio of magazines, reports, events and websites to celebrate and highlight best practice across the sector.
 It has its own website at charityawards.co.uk.

 The Charity Awards are judged by a respected panel of voluntary sector heavyweights, each of them leaders in their own fields with years of experience of leading and managing civil society organisations.
 The judges assess each entry against ten Hallmarks of Excellence – ten traits or attributes that should be present in any successful project.

 Awards are given out in ten categories and an overall winner is chosen from the winners in each category.

 Civil Society Media has identified a number of key partners - specialists in the charity sector across a range of disciplines - that we trust to help us deliver the best-quality information and advice to our audiences.